mscwrd02/DB-implementation/PJ2/README.md

 The database schema includes tables for books, users, and borrowing records.
 The design ensures that each book and user has a unique identifier, and borrowing records link books and users with constraints to prevent borrowing of unavailable books or deletion of users/books involved in active borrowings.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or feedback, please reach out via [your email address] or create an issue in the GitHub repository.